- Site Analysis

 - chemicals – risk of inhalation, skin exposure and eye splash

-- temperature – causing burns
+- high temperatures – causing burns

 - UV – exposure to weather